SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_UnionFind.md

 ## Common Applications

 - **Detecting cycles** in undirected graphs.
+    - **Initialization**: Initialize the Union-Find data structure.
+    - **Union Operation**: For each edge in the graph, perform a union operation.
+    - **Cycle Detection**: If the union operation connects two vertices that are already in the same component, a cycle is detected.
 - **Kruskal’s algorithm** for finding the Minimum Spanning Tree (MST).
 - **Connected components** in graphs.
 - **Dynamic connectivity** problems.